justuseastatine/astatine/.github/ISSUE_TEMPLATE/service-request.md

 ### service name & description
 provide the service name and brief description of what it is.

-### link samples for the service you'd like cobalt to support
+### link samples for the service you'd like astatine to support
-list of links that cobalt should recognize. could be regular video link, shared video link, mobile video link, shortened link, etc.
+list of links that astatine should recognize. could be regular video link, shared video link, mobile video link, shortened link, etc.

 ### additional context